 - accessible classrooms

-Additionally, we offer all students a wide range of academic support services such as tutoring services, academic counseling, career services and therapeutic counseling services.
-These services, accompanied by small classroom size and an intimate connection to our faculty and staff, are areas where Lynchburg College offers and exceptional experience for all students.
+Additionally we offer all Lynchburg College students a wide range of academic support services such as tutoring services, academic counseling, career services and therapeutic counseling services.
+These services, accompanied by small classroom size and an intimate connection to our faculty and staff, are areas where Lynchburg College offers an exceptional experience for all students.

 In determining reasonable accommodations, factors to be examined include, among others: